Before building work starts

 - terms of trade available from various sources

-- loyalty schemes (such as rebates for buying a lot of product) available from various merchants.
+- loyalty schemes (such as rebates for buying in bulk) available from various merchants.

 - why they propose to get building materials and fixtures from a particular source